Sometimes, all we need is a modification.

 DOWNWARD FACING DOG

 We do plenty of these in our vinyasa flow practice.
 Eventually it will become a resting pose ("Yeah right" I hear you say).
-But right now, after only two classes, it may still be a bit of a challenge.
-You'll be feeling pressure in your wrists.
+But right now, after only a few classes, it may still be a bit of a challenge.
+You may be feeling pressure in your wrists.

 If you are finding, throughout our practice, that your alignment in Downward Facing Dog is being compromised because you're feeling tired or your wrists are really aching, then you have options.
 You could take Child's Pose OR Downward Facing Puppy (middle picture) OR perhaps come down onto your elbows (right picture), relieving your wrists for a bit.